 - 1 Green Chilli slit

 - 2 Dried Red Chillies broken

 - Salt to taste

-- Add chopped tomatoes to the Onion mixture and saute until tomatoes begin to soften and becomes nearly blended.
-Add the Spice Powders along with 1/2 the Crushed Kasturi Methi and mix well.
+- Add chopped tomatoes to the onion mixture and saute until the tomatoes begin to soften and become nearly blended.

-- Serve hot Dal Fry with Rice, Roti's, sliced onions and some Raitha.
+- Serve hot dal dry with Rice, Roti's, sliced onions and raita.